 ** What it does**

-Import Vue and Inertia packages (and its Vue3 plugin)
+Import Vue and Inertia packages

 Create the application, looking for Pages Vue Components (that replace standard Laravel Blade files) in